-General and administrative expense was \$604,600 for the quarter ended June 30, 2013, a 43% reduction compared with \$1,055,300 for the quarter ended June 30, 2012.
-The following table compares the primary components of general and administrative expenses between the periods (in \$000):
+General and administrative expense was \$1,150,000 for the six months ended September 30, 2013, a reduction of 29% compared with \$1,631,000 for the six months ended September 30, 2012.
+The following table indicates the primary components of general and administrative expenses for each of the periods (in \$000):

-Three Months Three Months Ended June 30,
+S Six Months Ended September 30,

 2013 2012

-Salaries and benefits \$ 209 \$ 140
+Salaries and benefits \$ 398 \$ 268

-Stock-based compensation 110 44
+Stock-based compensation 244 56

-Consulting services 24 47
+Consulting services 63 85

-Legal, accounting and other professional fees 179 208
+Legal, accounting and other professional fees 201 293

-Investor relations 30 99
+Investor relations 60 305

-Insurance 31 32
+Insurance 64 62

-Travel and entertainment 13 -
+Travel and entertainment 16 14

-Rent and utilities 23 23
+Rent and utilities 58 44

-Warrant modification expense (34)) 436
+Warrant modification expense (33) 440

-All other expenses 20 26
+All other expenses 79 64

-Total General and Administrative Expense \$ 605 \$ 1,055
+Total General and Administrative Expense \$ 1,150 \$ 1,631

 The increase in administrative salaries and benefits expense reflects the impact of (i) the partial restoration in April 2013 of an earlier voluntary salary reduction to below his contractual pay rate taken by our Chief Executive Officer; (ii) the September 2012 conversion of our Chief Financial Officer from part-time consultant to full-time employee status; (iii) the April 2013 conversion of an administrative assistant from part-time consultant to full-time employee status, and (iv) general annual increases in employee benefits costs.
-Stock-based compensation increased in 2013 compared to 2012 as a result of recognizing the expense resulting from (i) the March 2013 grant of warrants vesting over three years, subject to certain vesting acceleration events, to certain of our senior management and to the independent members of our Board of Directors, and (ii) the October 2012 cancellation of certain unvested option grants having exercise prices between \$1.13 per share and \$2.58 per share made to certain administrative employees and consultants.
-The reduction in legal, accounting and other professional fees is primarily the result of the September 2012 conversion of our Chief Financial Officer from part-time consultant to full-time employee status, as noted above.
-During 2012, we had engaged third parties to provide us with investor relations services and to conduct market awareness initiatives that had not been necessary as a private company; for strategic purposes, we have scaled back those initiatives during 2013.
-In 2012, we incurred non-cash warrant modification expense of \$436,000 related to the increase in the fair value of the underlying warrants for a limited period of time and the resulting fair value of the warrants so modified decreased.
+Stock-based compensation increased in 2013 compared to 2012 as a result of recognizing the expense resulting from (i) the March 2013 grant of warrants vesting over three years, subject to certain vesting acceleration events, to certain of our senior management and to the independent members of our Board of Directors, and (ii) the October 2012 cancellation of certain unvested option grants having exercise prices between \$1.13 per share and \$2.58 per share made to certain administrative employees and consultants in prior years and the granting of new options vesting over two years and having an exercise price of \$0.75 per share to those same employees and consultants.
+The reduction in legal, accounting and other professional fees is primarily the result of the conversion of our Chief Financial Officer from part-time consultant to full-time employee status, as noted above.
+During 2012, we had engaged third parties to provide us with investor relations services and to conduct market awareness initiatives; for strategic purposes, we have scaled back those initiatives during 2013.
+In 2012, we incurred non-cash warrant modification expense of \$440,000 related to the increase in the fair value of the underlying warrants due to reducing the exercise price of certain outstanding warrants to purchase our common stock.
+In 2013, we reduced the exercise price of certain warrants for a limited period of time and, due to a lower stock price than in 2012, the resulting fair value of the warrants